nix-community/nixpkgs-update/README.md

 Information from the National Vulnerability Database maintained by NIST is compared against the current and updated package version.
-The nixpkgs package name is matched with the Common Platform Enumeration product field to find candidate Common Vulnerabilites and Exposures (CVEs).
+The nixpkgs package name is matched with the Common Platform Enumeration product field to find candidate Common Vulnerabilities and Exposures (CVEs).
 The CVEs are filtered by the matching the current and updated versions with the CVE version ranges.
 Then false positives are removed by the filter function in the NVDRules module.